Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Numerical examples and illustrations

 and using Theorem \ref{prescribedDistance} and Lemma \ref{explicitBounds} we arrive at bounds on the copulas in $\mathcal{C}^{\cD_{\text{KS}},\delta}$.

 Then, we apply Proposition \ref{varBoundsMax} using the bounds $\underline{Q}^{\cD_{\text{KS}},\delta}$ and $\overline{Q}^{\cD_{\text{KS}},\delta}$ obtained above in order to compute bounds on the VaR of the maximum $\max\{X_1,X_2,X_3\}$ over the class of models in the vicinity of $C^*$.
 Table \ref{tab:distance1} shows the confidence level and the sharp unconstrained (\textit{i.e.} marginals-only) VaR bounds in the first two columns.
-The third, fourth and fifth column contain the upper and lower VaR bounds which use the information on the distance from $C^*$, for different levels of the threshold $\delta$, as well as the improvement over the unconstrained bounds in percentage terms.
-In the computation we assume that the pairwise correlation of the $t$-copula $C^*$ equals 0.9.
+The third, fourth and fifth column contain the upper and lower VaR bounds which use the information on the distance from $C^*$, for different levels of the threshold $\delta$, as well as the improvement over the unconstrained bounds in percentage terms, \textit{i.e.} how much narrower the interval between the lower and the upper improved VaR bounds is relative to the same interval between the unconstrained bounds.
+In this computation we assume that the pairwise correlation of the $t$-copula $C^*$ equals 0.9.
 The results are rounded to one decimal digit for the sake of legibility.

 The next table is analogous to Table \ref{tab:distance1}, but this time weaker dependence is induced by the reference model, assuming that the pairwise correlations in the $t$-copula $C^*$ are equal to 0.6.